McLaren MP4-25: Racing history

 In Australia, Button was the first to come in for slick tyres on a damp but drying track, which lifted him to second place after the other drivers had pitted.
 He inherited the lead when Sebastian Vettel retired with brake problems and maintained the position to the end of the race without changing his tyres again.
 Hamilton finished sixth after a controversial weekend both on and off the track.

 In Malaysia, McLaren seemed to improve their overall pace by three-tenths of a second due to performance updates to the car, with Hamilton recording the fastest lap time in both free practice sessions on Friday.
 Button also finished in the top ten in all three practice sessions.
 The first qualifying session was wet and the team relied on the weather radar rather than using common sense to misjudge the weather conditions, failing to send their cars out at the optimum track conditions.
 Hamilton failed to make it out of the first part of qualifying, setting the 20th best time.
 Button just made it out of that session, but due to him aquaplaning into the gravel trap, he started seventeenth on the grid taking no further part in the qualifying session.
 Both drivers finished in the points, with Hamilton finishing sixth and Button eighth.

 In China they scored a dominant 1–2 finish.
 In Spain, Hamilton had been running towards the front for the majority of the race, but crashed out on the penultimate lap when a front wheel rim cracked and deflated a front tyre.
 Meanwhile, after qualifying fifth, Button experienced delays during his first pitstop, and got jumped by Michael Schumacher for which he was never able to recover, and finished in fifth place.
 In Monaco, the car lacked mechanical grip, with Hamilton and Button qualifying fifth and eighth respectively.
-Button retired on lap 3 with an overheating engine after a cooling duct was mistakenly left in the radiator, while Hamilton never managed to threaten the pace of the leaders and finished fifth.
+Button retired on lap 3 with an overheating engine after a cooling duct was mistakenly left in the radiator, while Hamilton never managed to threaten the pace of the leaders and finished fifth after Schumacher was penalized.

 In Turkey, Hamilton and Button qualified second and fourth respectively amongst the two Red Bulls of polesitter Mark Webber and Sebastian Vettel.
 In the race, the car's straightline speed was evident when Hamilton challenged Webber for first place during the first stint, but was never able to pass.
 After being delayed during his pitstop when a rear wheel jammed, he dropped behind Vettel, and was keeping up with the pace with Button trailing behind him, whom after passing Michael Schumacher on the first lap was quietly matching the pace of the leaders.
 However, on lap 41, the two Red Bulls collided with Vettel retiring and Webber needing to pit for a new front wing.
 Despite a brief battle for the lead with Button as the race drew slowly to a close, Hamilton was never challenged, and led Button home for McLaren's second one-two finish of the season.